 There are a few different ways to route calls coming into your business.
 This mainly depends on what you are trying to accomplish and the size of your business and customer-facing teams.

 Once you have these basics down, you can start identifying routing strategies that fit within your infrastructure.
 You can route calls through an IVR system or ACD system with pre-set rules and pre-recorded messages.
-Here are the top call routing strategies:
+Here are the top call center routing strategies:

 1. Time-Based Routing